openstack-archive/kloudbuster/README.rst

 * Manual cleanup script

-* KloudBuster Web Server with Web UI to drive scale test from your browser
+* KloudBuster Server to drive scale test:

+    * from any browser (KloudBuster Web UI)

-* KloudBuster REST Server allows external programs to drive scale automation using REST
+    * from any external programs (KloudBuster REST API)

 * Aggregated results provide an easy to understand way to assess the scale of the cloud under test